-Amount of total assets across accounts of client in bank before and after youth client opens his/her account
+Amount of total assets across formal and informal accounts of client before and after youth client opens his/her account

-- or data analysis before and after youth savings accounts opened to see how much of household's assets are in the financial institution (to see if they simply shifted money from other savings account to youth account, or overall asset level increased) - Client financial diaries, with client and comparison group (to see extent that clients are shifting assets from informal methods to formal financial institution, as well as analysis of overall savings levels)
+- Qualitative surveys with clients and/or data analysis before and after youth savings accounts opened to see how much of household's assets are in the financial institution (to see if they shifted money from other savings place to youth account and/or if overall asset level increased) - Client financial diaries, with client and comparison group (to see to what extent clients are shifting assets from informal methods to formal financial institution, as well as analysis of overall savings levels)

 ^{} The Financial Diaries methodology was developed and used in Portfolios of the Poor by Collins et al. (2009).
-For more information on its adaptation: See Guy Stuart and Monique Cohen's 2011 CGAP Microfinance Blog, Financial Behaviors to Product Development and Microfinance Opportunities' brief, Financial Diaries as a Tool for Consumer Research.
+For more information on its adaptation: See Guy Stuart and Monique Cohen's 2011 CGAP Microfinance Blog, "Linking Financial Behaviors to Product Development" and examples of Microfinance Opportunities' implementation of A Financial Diaries research projects.